mjeyarax/go-trustagent/doc/LLD.md

 *Note:  While GTA supports the option of executing these tasks independently (ex. `tagent setup create-tls-keypair`), it is not recommended due to complex order and interdependencies.*

 # Operations
-The following sub-sections describe GTA operations, provided it has been installed and provisioned (aka 'setup').
+Provided the trust-agent has been installed and provisioned (aka 'setup'), administrators are then able to manage the service and register the host with HVS (to integrate the host into the ISecL platform).

 ## Service Management
 During installation, /opt/trustagent/tagent.service is created and enabled with systemd.
 Managing the tagent service is done via `systemctl`.
 The following table shows the `systemctl` commands for managing GTA...